 MALNUTRITION & PROTEIN–ENERGY WASTING

 Patients with moderate to advanced CKD (stages 3–5) or persons with any stage of CKD and significant proteinuria (>0.3 g/kg/day) frequently suffer from protein–energy wasting (PEW) or at high risk of PEW.
 The PEW is defined as the state of decreased body protein mass with or without fat depletion or a state of diminished functional capacity due to protein–energy depletion, which is usually caused at least partly by inadequate nutrient intake relative to nutrient demand and/or which is improved by nutritional repletion.
 In CKD, several conditions may contribute to PEW and are discussed below.
 Because these conditions may be caused by factors in addition to inadequate nutrient intake, the more inclusive term “wasting” (or protein–energy wasting) should be used instead of malnutrition, which is more specific to nutrient intake and balance.
 It is important to recognize that in advanced CKD, that is, stages 4 and 5 CKD or estimated GFR (eGFR) less than 30 mL/min/1.73 m2 of body surface area (BSA), there are different types of PEW including muscle and fat wasting and true malnutrition.
 In advanced CKD, malnutrition is particularly likely to occur for calcium, iron, zinc, and vitamins C, B6, folic acid, and 1,25-dihydroxycholecalciferol.

-Approximately one-third to one-half of patients with advanced CKD, including those undergoing maintenance dialysis therapy, have mild ...
+Approximately one-third to one-half of patients with advanced CKD, including those undergoing maintenance dialysis therapy, ...